juand-r/EMNLP-2019/README.md

 > Abstract: "...
 In this work we introduce the Generative Style Transformer (GST) - a new approach to rewriting sentences to a target style **in the absence of parallel style corpora**.
 GST leverages the power of both, large unsupervised pre-trained language models as well as the Transformer.
 GST is a part of a larger ‘Delete Retrieve Generate’ framework, in which we also propose a novel method of deleting style attributes from the source sentence by exploiting the inner workings of the Transformer.
 Our models outperform state-of-art systems across 5 datasets on sentiment, gender and political slant transfer.
 We also propose the use of the GLEU metric as an automatic metric of evaluation of style transfer, which we found to compare better with human ratings than the predominantly used BLEU score."

 :heavy_minus_sign: [Domain Adaptive Text Style Transfer](https://www.aclweb.org/anthology/D19-1325.pdf)
+Abstract: "...The proposed models presumably learn from the source domain to: (i) distinguish stylized information and generic content information; (ii) maximally preserve content information; and (iii) adaptively transfer the styles in a domain-aware manner.
+We evaluate the proposed models on two style transfer tasks (sentiment and formality) over multiple target domains where only limited non-parallel data is available.
+Extensive experiments demonstrate the effectiveness of the proposed model compared to the baselines."

 ## [Text generation and GPT2](#contents)